abpframework/abp/docs/Virtual-File-System.md

 ### Volo.Abp.VirtualFileSystem Package

-Volo.Abp.VirtualFileSystem it the core package of the virtual file system.
+Volo.Abp.VirtualFileSystem is the core package of the virtual file system.
 Install it to your project using the package manager console (PMC):

 ```
 Install-Package Volo.Abp.VirtualFileSystem